zenwalk/feralfilehosting/Feral Wiki/HTTP/Adminer - MySQL administration/readme.md

 **Important note:** These are safe to use privileges that will work with most (pretty much all) web applications.

-IN this image you can see that we are editing the privileges for the databae `example` that we just created:
+In this image you can see that we are editing the privileges for the database `example` that we just created:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Adminer%20-%20MySQL%20administration/adminerpriv.png)

-Once saved you are ready to use this new Database and user with your web applications.
+Once saved, you are ready to use this new Database and user with your web applications.